Research

 Although the use of ROMs in counselling and psychotherapy is not new, the use of ideographic measures to explore domains of therapy that can be meaningful for clients is still in its early days.
 Ideographic measures focused on the individual and unique experience of clients exploring domains that are relevant to them therefore can be relevant to inform practice and policies in the mental health field.
 On the other hand, nomothetic measures are standardized questionnaires that measure patients self-reported experiences in universal indicators.
 Both types of measures come with advantages and limitations so having client’s opinion and perspective about their experiences using them is a must.

-From a Pluralistic perspective, I would like this PhD to contribute to exploring how helpful and meaningful ideographic measures can be for clients and therapists.
+From a Pluralistic perspective, this PhD will hope to contribute to exploring how helpful and meaningful ideographic measures can be for clients and therapists.
 Additionally, the project will explore how ideographic measures can help to inform counselling and psychotherapy practice, putting the client's voice at the centre.

-In this first face of the PhD, I am reading literature and 'playing around' creatively with different concepts, identifying gaps in the literature and understanding different dimensions of using ROMs in the mental health field.
+In the first face of the PhD, literature is being read on 'playing around' creatively with different concepts, with the view to having gaps identified in the literature and understanding different dimensions of using ROMs in the mental health field.

 Lead Researcher: Limor Augustin

 I am Limor.
 I live and work in Yorkshire in the North of England.
 I'm a mother, a woman of colour, a full time PhD student and an educator.
 I am also a bereaved person; I have experienced loss before COVID and loss during lockdown and I recognise the impact that the pandemic and restrictions has had on bereaved people making sense of loss.
-I started my PhD in 2021 and the focus of my research is on how COVID impacted grief has been experienced by people from black Caribbean and black African communities.
-My research focuses on the experiences of black Caribbean and black African people because of the impact COVID has had on black communities who have had to deal with higher levels of losses in addition to existing inequalities and traumas.
+I started my PhD in 2021 and the focus of my research is on how COVID impacted grief has been experienced by people from Black Caribbean communities.
+My research focuses on the experiences of Black Caribbean people because of the impact COVID has had on Black communities who have had to deal with higher levels of losses in addition to existing inequalities and traumas.

 Why stories?